-- 1 = Interrupt-on-Change enabled on the pin for a negative going edge.
-IOCBFx bit and IOCIF will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin.
+1 = Interrupt-on-Change enabled on the pin for a negative going edge.
+Associated Status bit and interrupt flag will be set upon detecting an edge.

+0 = Interrupt-on-Change disabled for the associated pin.

 REGISTER 13-3: IOCBF: INTERRUPT-ON-CHANGE FLAG REGISTER